 - Pretend play by baking and eating cookies together!
 My toddler loves to feed me the cookies he “bakes” 🙂

-And after you are done matching and recognizing numbers, don’t forget to enjoy some real chocolate chip cookies with a glass of milk.
+And after you are done matching and recognizing numbers, don’t forget to enjoy some actual chocolate chip cookies with a glass of milk.
 Counting and playing with these cookies always makes me hungry!

 Other Fun Kid’s Learning Activities You’ll love: